 I spent a few days on the southern coats in Playas, a very sleepy coastal town with nary another foreigner there.
 Tonnes of seafood places on the waterfront, but otherwise just a pace to relax and hang out on the beach.
 15 years ago Montanitas was a speck of beach town and not yet on the surfer map.
 HUGE waves and endless stretches of beach.
 Bliss.
 I suspect by now it is well established, so dot dot dot on what that means for how the town may be and decide if it is for you.

 Cuenca was my favorite town.
 Good, scary, bus ride to through mountains.
 College/young town with lots of bars and eating paces and range of lodging.
 We camped in Cajas National Park, nearby.
 No park maps existed back then, so we followed a trail our hostel owner drew on a napkin.
 Gorgeous hiking and viws and we had the large expansive park to ourselves it seemed (the odd local villager hoofed it up the trails for hours to fish in the lakes).
-South of Cuenca are some sweet villages to explore and use as stepping off points for hiking and camping up in the mountains. about 9 years ago
+South of Cuenca are some sweet villages to explore and use as stepping off points for hiking and camping up in the mountains. over 10 years ago

 Hi Martine ...
 Ecuador is marvellous and inexpensive.
 If I had to sum up this wonderful country in a few words "it is so easy to travel independently and the people are so friendly and interesting".
 It is one of those places where you just "watch" the local people.
 I just did it from top to bottom in 3 weeks in April and was travelling alone.